-In a particle collision, the energy that can go into making new particles.
+In a particle collision, the center-of-mass energy is the energy that can go into making new particles.
 For a collider experiment where two beams of equal energy collide head-on, this is simply the sum of the energy of the two beams.
 In fixed target experiments, in which a beam of particles strikes a stationary target, the center-of-mass energy is significantly less than the sum of the energies of the two colliding particles.

 Related category PARTICLE PHYSICS